You already know Pinterest is one big party that we all want to be invited to but the big question is, how do you actually make money with Pinterest?

 You can create a freemium, lead magnet, whatever you want to call it, which can be a PDF checklist, an ebook, a free course, an email course, basically anything free that is of value to your audience.

-Make a landing page with your email provider, create a pin for it and post it directly to all relevant boards on Pinterest.
+Make a landing page with your email provider, you can use ConvertKit, Constant Contact (click here for a free 60-day trial), MailChimp, create a pin for it and post it directly to all relevant boards on Pinterest.

 That is the direct way of growing your list.